What is a Business Plan, How to Create a Business Plan?

 - Potential Competitors

-Note that the market analysis section should include detailed information and market overview.
+Note that the market analysis section should include detailed information and a market overview.
 You need to make enough market research to understand the market characteristics and potential competitors.
 You can check the SBA‘s guide for market research and competitive analysis at this stage.

 4. Management and Organization